champon487/WRR/README.md

 # WRR

-The codes of this repositories are used for my class, "water resource management" in graduate school of engineering hokkaido university, Japan.
+The codes of this repository are used for my class, "water resource management" in graduate school of engineering hokkaido university, Japan.